filipealmeida/liskak/README.md

-  -s, --donate <ARG1>                 	Donate LSK to this great cause, default: 5 -t, --transfer <ARG1> <ARG2>        	Transfer LSK to an address from your configured account: -t LSK ADDRESS -T, --lsktransfer <ARG1> <ARG2>		Transfer LSK^8 to an address from your configured account: -t LSK ADDRESS -S, --supervise <ARG1>                Provide lisk path to manage lisk process locally (handles fork3, etc.), -f, --failoverMonkey <ARG1>...<ARGN>	Provide a list of available nodes for forging failover; stays awake and acts on blockchain and connection failures
+  -s, --donate <ARG1>                 	Donate LSK to this great cause, default: 5 -t, --transfer <ARG1> <ARG2>        	Transfer LSK to an address from your configured account: -t LSK ADDRESS -T, --lsktransfer <ARG1> <ARG2>		Transfer LSK^8 to an address from your configured account: -t LSK ADDRESS -S, --supervise <ARG1>                Provide lisk path to manage lisk process locally (handles forks, etc.), -f, --failoverMonkey <ARG1>...<ARGN>	Provide a list of available nodes for forging failover; stays awake and acts on blockchain and connection failures
   -P, --pollingInterval <ARG1>        	Interval between node polling in milliseconds ("10000" by default) -F, --maxFailures <ARG1>            	Maximum failures tolerated when chatting with lisk nodes ("10" by default)